gknowles/dimcli/docs/README.md

 $ a.out 1000 b
 bbbbbbbbbb
 $ a.out 1000 1
-a.out: Out of range [a - z] for "letter": 1
+a.out: Option 'letter' value out of range [a - z]: 1
 ~~~